 You can use the same tips for any other technical PACU nursing questions you might face during your interview.
 They’ll ensure you can provide a detailed, appropriate answer no matter the topic.

-If you’re asked this question, you might be a little surprised at first.
+If you’re asked this interview question, you might be a little surprised at first.

 But when you have many patients to care for who need medications and treatments on a specific schedule, managing your time well can be critical.

-When answering this question, specificity is key.
+When answering this interview question, specificity is key.
 You’ll leave a better impression if you don’t just say that you have excellent time management skills.
-Instead, provide concrete examples of how you’ve managed your time in previous situations.
+Instead, provide concrete examples of how you’ve managed your time in a previous stressful situation.